 “In my own personal study of the Bible over the years, using multiple translations and commentaries along the way, I have formed a definite impression: the major evangelical English Bible translations are all essentially conservative—and the tradition they’re conserving is the KJV tradition.”Ibid., 133

 This unfortunate perspective downplays the real concerns people have regarding translation methodology and underlying original text, and parrots the misconception that the ESV stands in the line of Tyndale.
 The ESV, and other modern critical translations, stand in the line of the Westcott & Hort and the Revised Version, not Tyndale and the KJV.
 Ward’s line of thinking shuts down the voices of men and women who are actually concerned with what their Bible says.
-Unlike Ward, people do care about which texts are in or out of their Bible, and if the Greek word “men” should be translated as “men and women.”
+People do care about which texts are in or out of their Bible, and if the Greek word “men” should be translated as “men and women.”
 Instead of addressing these very real concerns, Ward instead chooses to call those who care about the accuracy of their translation as “tribalistic.”
 His use of this pejorative and continued implication that those that do see one translation as being “best” a sin demonstrates the massive disconnect between Ward and the average Christian.

 Most people care far more deeply than Ward does about the words that are on the page of their Bible.
 And if you actually take Ward’s advice and read a slew of translations, you will quickly find out that not only are their translational differences that affect doctrine, there are a healthy number of verses that are completely different between translations at the underlying text level.
 Not only are there thousands of textual differences between the underlying texts of traditional Bibles and modern Bibles, there are translational choices that completely change the sense of a passage.
 To say that “no doctrine affected” is a shocking claim.